flochaz/federated-appsync-api-demo/README.md

 ## Test

-After deployment go to https://studio.apollographql.com/sandbox/explorer and set the endpoint to the one given `FederatedAppsyncApiDemoStack.FederationGatewayfederationapiEndpoint` output of `cdk deploy` command.
+After deployment go to https://studio.apollographql.com/sandbox/explorer and set the endpoint to the one given `FederatedAppsyncApiDemoStack.FederationGatewayApiEndpoint` output of `cdk deploy` command.

 ## Destroy